turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlebuilder_api.rst

     A `GraphicsDevice` object used to create the newly packed texture and to perform required draw calls to render input textures into the packed texture on the GPU.

 ``texturesArray``
     An Array of `Texture` objects to be packed on the GPU.
-These textures should be mip-mapped, but need not be unique (repetitions are allowed and handled to avoid redundant duplication in the packed textures).
+These textures need not be mipmapped, and repetitions are permitted.

 ``borderShrink`` (Optional)
     Default value 4.
 This parameter controls how much input textures are shrunk so as to retain a border around regions of the packed textures without requiring the total size of the packed texture to be increased.